bengtmartensson/IrpTransmogrifier/README.md

           -h, -?, --help
             Print help for this command.
           -s, --short
-            Issue only the version number of the program proper
+            Issue only the version number of the program proper.
             Default: false

-    list      List protocols and their properites
+    list      List protocols and their properites.
       Usage: list [options] List of protocols (default all)
         Options:
-          --checksorted
+          --check-sorted
             Check if the protocol are alphabetically.
             Default: false
           -c, --classify